Darius Kilgo

-Darius Kilgo (born December 14, 1991) is an American football defensive tackle who is a free agent.
-He played college football at Maryland.
+Darius Kilgo (born December 14, 1991) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Maryland Terrapins.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

-Kilgo was drafted in the sixth round (203rd overall) by the Denver Broncos in the 2015 NFL Draft.
+Kilgo was selected in the sixth round (203rd overall) by the Denver Broncos in the 2015 NFL draft.
 During his rookie campaign in 2015, Kilgo appeared in nine games making six tackles and a pass defended.
 He was a part of the Broncos #1 defense in the NFL during the 2015 season.
 In the 2015 season, Kilgo and the Broncos made Super Bowl 50.
 Kilgo was inactive for the game.
 On February 7, 2016, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On November 25, 2016, Kilgo was released by the Broncos.

-New England Patriots
+New England Patriots (first stint)

-Kilgo was claimed off waivers by the Patriots on November 28, 2016.
-He was released by the Patriots on December 8, 2016 and was re-signed to the practice squad.
+Kilgo was claimed off waivers by the New England Patriots on November 28, 2016.
+He was released by the Patriots on December 8, 2016, and was re-signed to the practice squad.
 He remained on the practice squad for the remainder of the season.
 Kilgo's Patriots won Super Bowl LI by a score of 34–28 over the Atlanta Falcons.

 On February 7, 2017, Kilgo signed a futures contract with the Patriots.
 On September 2, 2017, he was waived by the Patriots and signed to the practice squad the next day, only to be released the following day.